-I didn't think so.
 There is a lot going on when a herd is watching that can be hard to detect, both with regard to the object of their attention and among each other.
 In fact, they are trainable, if one knows how to interest their attention.

-Once a herd of sheep have been led over a complex migratory path but once, they can navigate that same path a year later and know how to get to where the water and the good forage were with minimal direction.
+Once a herd of sheep have been led over a complex migratory path but once, they can navigate that same path a year later and remember where the water and the good forage were with minimal direction.
 Can you do that?
-In fact, move the water from where it was in prior years and a sheep or goat herd will start to express considerable doubt in the shepherd's judgment (which is perhaps a bit more like people than we'd like to admit).
+In fact, if a shepherd moves the water from where it was in prior years, a sheep or goat herd will start to express considerable doubt in his or her judgment (which is perhaps a bit more like people than we'd like to admit).

 But this little picture book story isn't so much about grazing animals as it is about people and their animals.
 In this photo, it's a teacher herding students to herd sheep.
 I'll bet you can tell which is which.
 So can the sheep.
-They figure it out who is a leader and who is a jerk the same way you do, by body language, inflection, and smell.
+They figure it out who is a leader and who isn't the same way you do, by body language, inflection, and smell.

-So think of this as a story of relationships on a very subtle level.
+So, think of this as a story of relationships on a very subtle level.
 We'll start by asking the "evolutionary" question: "Why do sheep exist?"
 After all, they are not exactly the most effective biological competitors going.
 One has to wonder how their progenitors survived at all.

 They can't run very fast.
 They have small lungs, so they can't run far either.
 They can't kick effectively.
 They have no camouflage.
 They do not possess effective armor.
-They get distracted and lost from time to time, so they can be easily attacked.
+They get distracted and lost from time to time, so they are easy prey.
 They can't bite a predator very effectively (a 40 pound coyote can kill a wild big-horn ram three times its size).
 Nor do sheep breed and develop fast enough to overcome predation.
 They're even good to eat!

 So, how did sheep survive in this grand scheme of "natural selection"?
 Well, it's really rather simple: They happen to have a relationship with a powerful and occasionally intelligent apex predator that's enough of a sucker for them to watch over them all the time.
-Uh, that does sound uncomfortably familiar... maybe they aren't so dumb.
+Uh, that does sound uncomfortably familiar... maybe they aren't so dumb?